WPRDC/data-guide/docs/PublishingCKAN.md

 #### Data Dictionary
 We also strongly encourage publishers to provide a data dictionary for each data table.
 Data dictionaries help data users understand the underlying structure of the data file.
 The data dictionary can be created in a spreadsheet, saved in .csv format, and uploaded to the dataset as a resource.
 For an example, please see the [example included with the Allegheny County Property Assessment data](https://data.wprdc.org/dataset/property-assessments/resource/d31e1b1c-215d-4693-9898-154ca49050a4).
 This data dictionary should include (at minimum):

-* name of each field
+* Name of each field
-* description of the data field
+* Description of the data field

 The data dictionary can also include information about each field in the data:

-* data types (text, numeric, boolean, etc)
+* Data types (text, numeric, boolean, etc.)
 * Format (special details related to the format, including currency, decimal placement, dates/times
 * Field length (# of characters)
 * Unique ID/Primary Key